-However, taxis can be a useful option for visiting nearby cenotes, ruins, etc. Apply the same safety principles to taxis in Tulum as you would in Cancun – cross-reference the permit and license plate number being first and foremost and be sure to negotiate your price beforehand.
+However, taxis can be a useful option for visiting nearby cenotes, ruins, etc. Apply the same safety principles to taxis regardless of whether you’re based in Tulum or Cancun – cross-reference the permit and license plate number being first and foremost and be sure to negotiate your price beforehand.

 An appealing aspect of taking a colectivo is the price – only 15 pesos (around $0.80 USD) for a ride, which definitely beats the money you’ll shell out for an overpriced taxi.